i dont feel loved

 Why Don’t I Feel Loved By My Partner?

 “Lack of communication among partners is one of the main reasons why you are not feeling loved in a relationship.”
 Some of the other factors include:

 - Diminished show of care which once glued the bond together

-- Reduced involvement in daily plans that involve other people
+- Reduced involvement in daily plans

 All of these things may make you feel like you are not loved by your partner.
 Lysa, an exam moderator, has experienced most of the elements listed by Joie.
 She claims that she has started to feel estranged from her husband, Mike.
 “I don’t feel loved by my husband because the spark seems to have fizzled out.
 We are not like we used to be – fun-loving and energetic.
 We would make an effort to do things together.
 Now, we have just slipped into a routine that includes copious amounts of television and takeout food,” she said.

-1. Your partner has stopped sharing thoughts
+1. Your partner has stopped sharing their thoughts

 “I don’t feel loved by my husband anymore because he has stopped sharing things with me,” Lysa complained, adding, “There was a time when I believe that we shared comfort because we were able to share things.
 Over time, it just fizzled out.”
 A relationship has 12 stages of development.
 The initial months are often glossy.
 Partners share every minuscule life update.
 They introduce you to the things they hold dear and even become vulnerable.
 Expressing love and all the other things you feel is the first thing you need to do in order to feel wanted in a romantic relationship.